 The Bank has in the past failed to meet certain requirements and guidelines set by the PRC regulatory authorities, and has been subjected to fines and other penalties in relation to its non-compliance.
 For example, a few branches of the Bank were subject to several administrative penalties and fines by PBOC, SAMR and CBIRC and NFRA in the past three years.
 Such administrative penalties received by the Bank mainly focused on the service fees charged by the Group, incompliance with regulatory rules, misappropriation of funds, incompliance with settlement management regulations and unfair competition.
 There can be no assurance that the Bank will be able to meet all the applicable regulatory requirements and guidelines, or comply with all the applicable regulations at all times, or that it will not be subject to sanctions, fines or other penalties in the future as a result of non-compliance.
-If sanctions, fines or regulations, the business, reputation, financial condition and results of operations of the Bank may be materially and adversely affected.
+If sanctions, fines and other penalties are imposed on the Bank for failing to comply with applicable requirements, guidelines or regulations, the business, reputation, financial condition and results of operations of the Bank may be materially and adversely affected.